shugo/RubyKaigi2019/slide.md

 ## io/console

-* A standard library of Ruby
+* Part of the Ruby standard library
 * Provides additional methods for IO

 ## IO#noecho